hzFishy/UnrealNotes/content/Unreal Engine/Miscs/Add component to details panel & Runtime.md

 ```

 **For scene components**
-when you attach them and register, there is only two ways
+When you attach them and register, there are only two ways:
 1. Use SetupAttachement then RegisterComponent
 2. Use RegisterComponent then AttachTo